 Ranger Akio rides his meganium through the forest, the swarm of the beedrill so loud he can’t even hear his own pokemon’s pants for breath.
 He glances back and sees them coming, a shifting mass of yellow and black, red eyes seething hatred at the prey that stays just beyond their claws.

 Once they’re far enough back, he grips tighter with his thighs and reaches both hands down to his pokebelt.
-With meganium’s pokeball in one hand and arcanine’s in the other, he slowly rises his his knees, plants one foot on his pokemon’s back, and leaps off, pointing it at the plant pokemon and shouting “Meganium, return!” and “Arcanine, go!” in quick succession.
+With meganium’s pokeball in one hand and arcanine’s in the other, he slowly rises to his knees, plants one foot on his pokemon’s back, and leaps off, pointing it at the plant pokemon and shouting “Meganium, return!” and “Arcanine, go!” in quick succession.

 From one direction, his meganium disappears in a flash of light.
 From the other, his arcanine rockets out of the ball in his hand, crimson fur bright in the brown and green forest.
 Akio lands, leaps, and spins onto the fire pokemon’s back, digging his heels in to command him forward-